-The use of abstract symbols for magical purposes predates written language by millennia, and was very likely what all written languages evolved from.
+The use of abstract symbols for magical purposes predates written language, presumably by millennia, and was very likely what all written languages evolved from.
 Magical symbols are part and parcel of virtually every brand of magick known to us today.
 Following are two relatively modern-derived techniques for creating Sigils as a symbolic representation of a magical goal, and Seals as a symbolic representation for a magical entity (a spirit, etc.).
 Either technique may be applied to either type of symbol.

 Spare-Style Sigil Creation